 How to Make a Bee’s Knees Cocktail

 Using only 3 simple ingredients, you can make this cocktail!
+The full recipe and measurements are in the recipe card below.

-Tips for Making a Bee’s Knees
+Expert Tips for Making a Bee’s Knees

 - If you prefer a sweeter drink add in a little more honey simple syrup.